 Capturing Wildlife - Attention to Background

-While strategies for photographing one animal may differ from another animal, a consideration that seems to be consistent in wildlife photography is background.
+While strategies for photographing one animal may differ from another, a consideration that seems to be consistent in wildlife photography is background.
 For a subject like butterflies or dragonflies, avoiding thick foliage in the background can be very difficult.
 Aside from the background objects themselves, the most important thing to consider is depth of field (DOF).
-You want the subject to be sharp and the background to be unsharp or out-of-focus.
+You want the subject to be sharp and the background unsharp or out-of-focus.
 This is to place emphasis on the subject.
-To achieve this, you need a relatively narrow DOF (in contrast, landscape photographers seek the opposite because they want near and far objects to be sharp and in focus).
-To get a narrow DOF you need to think of three things; distance between background and subject, aperture and focal length.
+To achieve this, you need a narrow DOF (in contrast, landscape photographers seek the opposite because they want near and far objects to be sharp and in focus).
+To achieve a narrow DOF three things must be considered; distance between background and subject, aperture, and focal length.

 DISTANCE: The farther away the foliage is from your subject, the more out-of-focus it will be.
 With enough distance, distinct objects blend together and become indistinguishable.
 Take a look at the photo below.
 It is obvious that red flowers dominated the background, but as they were several feet away, they are out-of-focus.

 APERTURE should be set wide, typically f4 to f8.
 The wider it is (the smaller the f number), the more out-of focus the background will be.
 However, this is a bit tricky, because if you choose the widest aperture (i.e., f4 or 5.6), parts of your subject may become out-of-focus as well.
 The peacock image below was shot with an aperture of f5.6.
 I wanted to capture his feathers behind his in-focus profile, but I wanted them to be out-of-focus.
 The distance between the feathers and the peacock's head was about one foot.
 But with an open aperture, they appear out-of-focus, just as I wanted them to be.